 Thomas Walker Fry was part of the Macedonia Church and the Providence Antislavery Missionary Baptist Association by 1850.
 If not an actual conductor or leader in the Underground Railroad, Fry would have at least have known who was moving across the region and could alert others to the movements of slave catchers.

-Like many African Americans in the region, Fry likely helped escaped slaves as the Underground Railroad consisted primarily of local black citizens who took tremendous risks to aid other African Americans as they sought to escape slavery.
+Like many African Americans in the region, Fry likely helped escaped slaves as the Underground Railroad consisted primarily of local freed Black citizens who took tremendous risks by continuing to live close to the Ohio River where they could aid other African Americans as they sought to escape slavery.

 Federal Census of the United States, Lawrence County, Ohio 1850, 1860, 1870

 The Advertiser, Huntington, WV: 2 Sep 1934.
 2 articles by R.C.
 Hall:

 "Mount Pisgah Church is Proctorville Landmark", "Emancipated Negroes Built Mount Pisgah Church"